joshnuss/fzf-git/README.md

-# FzF / GIT command

-Supercharge `git` with `fzf`.
-Provides autocomplete for paths and branch.
+# fzgit

 **ALPHA SOFTWARE**

+A `git` command alternative powered by `fzf`.

+It provides autocomplete for paths and branch.

 ## Supported commands